Shifting Blame, Serena Manchester Mysteries, Book 5

 February 25, 2025

-Serena Manchester faces her most challenging case – she must fight to keep the man she loves from being ruined.
+Serena Manchester faces her most challenging case – she must fight to keep the man she loves from being accused of murder.

 Benny’s motives are unclear, but his presence alone is enough to stir the calm waters of Serena’s life.
 When Benny is found dead, a cloud of suspicion looms over Trey, casting a shadow on their impending nuptials.